 Field Explanation/Function Number The number of the connection can be freely assigned in the range from 1 to 60 (only once) and is used later as a reference.
 Comment Free text input IP address Here you enter the value of the Sensor Node Unit that is addressed.
 Port no. Here you enter the value of the sensor node unit that is addressed.
 SMU Port No Enter the port number for responses to the SMU here.
 Number of cards Here you enter how many RS-485 cards are inserted in the respective Sensor Node Unit.
+Connection to Use this drop-down list to specify whether the SNU is connected directly to the SMU or to a WCU.

-If you want to work with Sensor Node Units, perform the following tasks:
+To work with SNUs, perform the following tasks:

-- 1. Set up a sensor note unit in the Sensor Node Units window: define the connection and the number of RS485 cards, see the table above. - 2.
-In the Interface Connector window create a connector of the "via SNU" type for the desired sensor type (parameters: SNU number and card No.), see the following screenshot:
+- 1. Set up a SNU in the Sensor Node Units window: define the connection and the number of RS485 cards, see table above. - 2.
+In the Interface Connector window, create a connector of the "via SNU" type for the desired sensor type (parameters: SNU and RS485 card No.), see the following screenshot:

-3. Add the appropriate sensors to the previously created interface connector, see also Interface connector window and the following screenshot:
+3. Add the appropriate sensors to the previously created interface connector; please refer to Interface Connector window and the following screenshot: